giokoguashvili/knowledge/SQL Server/README.md

     - Keys - Mapped to the dimensions
     - Data types
     - Additive, NonAdditive or SemiAdditive

+### Phisical Model
+> Represents how to implement data design in a specific database system.

+How the logical model will be stored on the physical resources:
+ - Tables
+   - Will partitioning be used
+   - How many disks are available
+   - How many filegroups will be used
+ - Log files
+   - Should utilize spearate disks
+ - RAID considerations

 - [Difference Between Fact Table and Dimension Table](https://www.guru99.com/fact-table-vs-dimension-table.html)